jeremy-rifkin/c-cpp-trivia/README.md

 if(friend void operator<<(); true) { ... } // syntactically valid, not semantically valid
 ```
 - `goto` is disallowed in `constexpr` functions until C++23
+- `static` storage local variables are not permitted in constexpr functions until C++23
+- Structured bindings can't be used in constexpr declarations
 - The following is a valid "hello world" implementation
 ```cpp
 auto& hello_world = std::cout<<"Hello World"<<std::endl;